Launched at Auto Expo 2018, the new Honda Elite i20 is priced in the range of Rs 5.35 lakh to Rs 9.15 lakh (ex-showroom, Delhi)

 – Multi-functional steering wheel

-The i20 facelift will receive major changes to inside and outside.
-Going by the spyshots available on the inter-web, it is visible that the updated model will be equipped with all-new front fascia.
-The front grille design is in-line with Hyundai’s new design philosophy, which we have alreay seen on the updated Grand i10 and Xcent, Elantra and the new Verna.
-Instead of two-part grille, the hatchback will get a single, large ‘Cascade’ type grille.
-Other design changes include a more angular Elantra-inspired headlamps, new bumper and slightly revised fog lamps.
-The side profile of the car is likely to remain unchanged, save for the new set of alloy wheels.
-It will continue to feature the blackened C-pillar, but it could be tweaked according to the new design.
+The i20 facelift receives majority of the changes to the exterior styling.
+The new model is equipped with all-new front fascia, which looks more mature and in-sync with Hyundai’s new breed of cars.
+The front grille design is in-line with Hyundai’s new design philosophy, which we have already seen on the updated Grand i10 and Xcent, Elantra and the new Verna.
+In place of two-part grille, the hatchback gets a single, large ‘Cascade’ type grille.
+Besides, the updated i20 gets more angular Elantra-inspired headlamps, new bumper and slightly revised fog lamps.
+The side profile of the car remains unchanged, save for the new set of alloy wheels.
+It continues to feature the blackened C-pillar, but it has been tweaked according to the new design.

-Dimensionally, the hatchback will remain unchanged.
-It measures 3,985mm, 1,734mm and 1,505mm in length, width and height, respectively.
-The hatchback has a wheelbase of 2,570mm, while the ground clearance stands at 170mm.
+In terms of proportions, the new i20 remain identical to the previous model.
+It is 3,985mm long, 1,734mm wide and 1,505mm tall, and has a wheelbase of 2,570mm.
+The vehicle comes with a ground clearance of 170mm, which is more than sufficient to tackle Indian road conditions.
 This five-door car offers a boot space of 285-litres, which is not the best in its league.

-The cabin is also expected to receive some cosmetic upgrades and added features.
-Feature list will include a new 7-inch touchscreen infotainment system with Apple CarPlay, Android Auto and Mirror Link, and reverse parking camera, keyless entry, headlamp escort function and rear parcel tray, etc. The hatchback is likely to get new upholstery for seats and other parts.
+The overall design structure of the updated i20 is largely similar to the existing model.
+However, it is now more stylish and feature loaded.
+The new model is equipped with a larger 7-inch touchscreen infotainment system.
+This system is compatible with Apple CarPlay, Android Auto and Mirror Link.
+It also work as a display for reverse parking camera.
+Other features include keyless entry, headlamp escort function and rear parcel tray.
+The hatchback is expected to get new upholstery for seats and other parts.

 |Engine Option||Max Power||Max Torque||Transmission|

-The carmaker is also expected to get a new 1.0-litre turbo-petrol engine, which is based on the 1.0-litre 3-cylinder Kappa unit.
+The previous model was equipped with a 99bhp, 1.4-litre Dual VTVT petrol engine paired to a four-speed torque convertor.
+This model attracts high excise duty, which makes it around 81,000 pricier than its direct competitor Maruti Baleno Alpha CVT.
+In order to compete well against the Baleno, the updated i20 gets a new CVT automatic gearbox that is specifically developed for Indian markets.
+Transmission options include a 5-speed manual and a CVT automatic gearbox.
+It is also expected that Hyundai could launch the performance oriented version of the hatchback, but on later stage.
+This model could get a new 1.0-litre turbo-petrol engine, which is based on the 1.0-litre 3-cylinder Kappa unit.
 This engine currently powers the European-spec i10, featuring a small, single turbocharger.
 The 1.0L turbo equipped i20 is expected to produce up to 120bhp and 172Nm of torque.
 It will be positioned against the Maruti Baleno RS and Volkswagen Polo GT TSI.

-Since the new i20 will be packed with the existing range of engines, it will be as frugal as the current model.
-The petrol version is likely to return around 19-20kmpl, the diesel model could deliver around 23-24kmpl.
+Since the new i20 is packed with the existing range of engines, it is as frugal as the current model.
+The petrol version returns around 19-20kmpl, the diesel model delivers around 23-24kmpl.

 With updated design and several new features, the Elite i20 facelift will want to regain its lost pole position.
 It will challenge the likes of Maruti Baleno, Volkswagen Polo and Honda Jazz.
 Additionally, Tata Motors is also working on a premium hatchback – codenamed X451 – which will be launched in 2019.